-If you have 7 years’ professional experience and a passion for mentoring, please consider signing up to our Mentor Recruiting List and EOC Associate Director and Mentor Liaison, Kimberly Chu will contact you as soon as possible.
+If you have 7 years’ professional experience and a passion for mentoring, please consider signing up to our Mentor Recruiting List and EOC Associate Director and Mentor Liaison, Kimberly Chu will contact you within 2-3 business days.

 Academic Year-Long Mentoring Program